wavefrontHQ/docs/pages/doc/proxies_installing.md

 ## Proxy Authentication Types

-* If your Operations for Applications service instance is onboarded to VMware Cloud services, the proxy requires a VMware Cloud services access token with the **Proxies** [service role](csp_users_roles.html#operations-for-applications-service-roles-built-in).
+* If your Operations for Applications service instance **is** onboarded to VMware Cloud services, the proxy requires a VMware Cloud services access token with the **Proxies** [service role](csp_users_roles.html#operations-for-applications-service-roles-built-in).
 There are two options for the proxy to retrieve an access token.
 You can configure the proxy with:
-    *	The credentials (ID and secret) of a server to server **OAuth app** and the ID of the VMware Cloud organization running the service.
+    *	The credentials (ID and secret) of a VMware Cloud services server to server **OAuth app** and the ID of the VMware Cloud organization running the service.

         Before you add a proxy with an OAuth app, you must retrieve the credentials (ID and secret) of a server to server app that is assigned with the **Proxies** service role and added to the VMware Cloud organization running the service.
 See [How to use OAuth 2.0 for server to server apps](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-327AE12A-85DB-474B-89B2-86651DF91C77.html?hWord=N4IgpgHiBcIMpgE4DckAIAuB7NBnJqiaAhgA6kgC+QA).